zeronetworks/cornershot/README.md

 | Server 2019   | EVEN,EVEN6,RRP,RPRN**     |     445 / 135 & even6 tcp port   |            445                     |

 \* If Webclient service is runnig on a client machine, additional ports can be scanned.
 Currently CornerShot does not support this option.

-\** RPRN protocol is supported on server hosts, however opening a remote web printer does not work - until we find a workaround :wink:
+\** RPRN protocol is supported on server hosts, however opening a remote web printer does not work (which is why we can't scan ANY target port) - until we find a workaround :wink: